Economy: Inflation, IIP Figures and More!!!

 The new index provides Primary Articles with 22.62% weightage, 64.23% for manufactured products and power and fuel with 13.15%.
 Appreciation of Rupees against the Dollar has also helped the Wholesale Inflation to cool off.

-IIP contracted by 0.1% in June,’17 as compared to the rise of 2.80% (revised) in the previous month, according to the new data set.
+IIP witnessed slide to 3.8% in September,’17 as compared to growth of 4.5% (revised) in the previous month, according to the new dataset.
 Industrial growth is essential for creation of jobs and growth of the economy.
 Manufacturing, Electricity and Mining are the core components of the Industrial Output which has been retained in the new series as well.
 In the days ahead the performance of these sectors will be instrumental in the economic growth.

-15 out of 23 industry group in manufacturing sector have witnessed negative growth.
+11 out of 23 industry group in manufacturing sector have witnessed positive growth in August,’17.

 Manufacturing Sector constitutes 77.6% of the new IIP index while 14.4% is allotted to the Mining sector and 8% to Electricity.

-Inflation remaining well below the mid-term target of 4% is a relief for RBI.
-But the slowness in economy is evident with the Industry output contracting.
+Inflation remains well below the mid-term target of 4% is a relief for RBI.

 Industrial Output is expected to improve with the Industries coming out of the demonetization impact and looking to be on track on growth track.